 The teenage years can feel overwhelming—both for young people and for their families.
 Often teens and families have a tough time expressing their feelings or dealing with change and can end up feeling hurt, confused, and like they’ve lost all control.

 While every family’s situation is unique, the Emergency Shelter provides a safe place to stay for teens, ages 13–17, who have run away or need a break from conflict at home.
-Youth typically stay at the Shelter for two weeks.
-During that time, we work with teens and their families to stabilize crisis situations, heal, and reunite whenever possible.
+During a short-term stay, we work with teens and their families to stabilize crisis situations, heal, and reunite whenever possible.

 Each day, young people staying at the Shelter participate in counseling and other enrichment activities.
 During the school year, they attend school at the Oasis Learning Center (a partnership with Metro Nashville Public Schools).
 They also take trips in the community, engage in group activities, and connect with other Oasis programs like the Art Studio and Oasis College Connection.